 If that's your operation — a dedicated dialing floor where predictive pacing is the whole point — ReadyMode is a defensible choice and you can probably stop reading here.
 Predictive pacing also carries real TCPA exposure (auto-dialing has its own rules), so whatever you pick, get your compliance house in order.

-The catch: a lot of teams that think they need a predictive dialer actually need solid power dialing plus cheap compliant texting, without the call-center licensing and onboarding overhead.
+The catch: a lot of teams that think they need a predictive dialer actually need cheap compliant texting with AI and a CRM, without the call-center licensing and onboarding overhead.
 That's the gap ReadySMS fills.

 Where ReadySMS wins for small teams

 ReadySMS isn't a 100-seat predictive call-center platform, and I won't pretend it is.
-It's a messaging platform with a built-in power dialer, deep GoHighLevel integration, and the 10DLC compliance work done for you.
-For a small team that needs to call and text leads fast and cheaply, that combination beats a heavyweight dialer on cost, setup time, and the SMS side that dialers usually treat as an afterthought.
+It's a messaging platform with an AI assistant, a built-in CRM, deep GoHighLevel integration, and the 10DLC compliance work done for you.
+For a small team that needs to text leads fast and cheaply, that combination beats a heavyweight dialer on cost, setup time, and the SMS side that dialers usually treat as an afterthought.

 Four concrete advantages: